danielabar/meblog/src/markdown/sustainable-feature-testing-in-rails-with-cucumber.md

 ### Configure DatabaseCleaner

-By default, Rails uses transactions to clean test data, but that doesn't work when your app and test code run in separate processes (like with JavaScript drivers).
-So we need to configure truncation instead.
+With JavaScript drivers, Capybara runs the app server in a separate thread from your tests, so transactions aren’t shared.
+Simply rolling back a transaction at the end of a test won't clean up data seen by both threads.
+This means we need to configure truncation to ensure a clean state between tests.

 Create `features/support/database_cleaner.rb`: